project management · Sep 3, 2025

 • Visibility: The tools should provide a clear, centralized view of project progress, individual tasks, and overall team activities.
 Everyone should be able to see who is doing what, when, and how it contributes to the larger goal.

-• Integration: Look for tools that integrate seamlessly with each other to avoid data silos and manual transfers.
+• Integration: Look for tools that integrate smoothly with each other to avoid data silos and manual transfers.
 For example, a project management tool that integrates with your communication platform can significantly improve workflow.

 • Ease of Use: The chosen tools should be intuitive and user-friendly to encourage adoption across all team members, regardless of their technical proficiency.